VileSnack/sre/README.md

 * Support arbitrarily large numbers of independent rendering processes.
 This allows large rendering jobs to be split up among separate processes.
 Among other things, this allows old hardware to remain useful.
 * Support transparency, depth of field, spatial anti-aliasing, motion blur, and focal blur.
 These are necessary for most animation work.

-## Modular rendering process.
+## Modular rendering

-Rendering will proceed in distinct stages:
+Rendering will be handled by separate executables, which will either pipe output to the following stage, or write output to file, from which the following stage will read:

 * Scene generation.
 This is the stage where the author creates the scene, using whatever authoring tools are available.
 * Primitive rendering.
 The renderer will take the data generated in the previous step and from it generate image fragments.
 * Image fragment collation.
-The collator will take the fragments generated in the previous step and group them for more efficient processing.
+The collator will take the image fragments generated in the previous step and group them for more efficient processing by the image file generator.
 * Image file generation.
 The generator will take each group of fragments (perhaps from different sources) and combine them into the final image.

 # Project road map